gregorywaynepower/cary-python-introduction/README.md

   - [Git & Github Crash Course for Beginners](https://www.youtube.com/watch?v=HVsySz-h9r4&list=PL-osiE80TeTuRUfjRe54Eea17-YfnOOAx&index=1)
   - [Want Richer Change History for Notebooks?
 Try ReviewNB](https://www.reviewnb.com)

+## Contributing

 If you have anything you want to cover, I'm open to suggestions.
+Feel free to checkout the [contributing guidelines](CONTRIBUTING.md) for ways to offer feedback and contribute.
 My previous experience with python covers web scraping, cleaning data, statistical analysis, and moving data into and out of databases.